-5. How much time may an employee take as FMLA qualifying leave to care for a covered service member who became ill or is injured as a result of active duty or call to active duty service?
+5. How much time may an employee take as FMLA qualifying leave to care for a covered servicemember (including a covered veteran) who became ill or is injured as a result of covered active duty?

 Eligible employees may take up to 26 weeks within a single 12-month period.
-The 12 month period begins on the date the employee first takes FMLA leave to care for the covered service member and ends 12 months after that date.
+The 12 month period begins on the date the employee first takes FMLA leave to care for the covered servicemember and ends 12 months after that date.